 By March 1994, EXT had been removed from PAAVP and began to again report directly to the Office of the President.
 In the fall of the same year, Mark Malloch Brown took over as Director of EXT.
 The Department's functions remained relatively unchanged.
 At this point, it maintained Information and Public Affairs (EXTIP) and Europe (EXTEU) Divisions as well as a number of units: Distribution (EXTDI); Editorial and Production Services (EXTEP); Film (EXTFM); Marketing (EXTMT); and Publications (EXTPB).
 The London Office (EXTLO), Office of the Publisher (EXTOP), and Tokyo Public Affairs staff also reported to the EXT Director.

-At some point between November 1995 and January 1996 the Department was upgraded to a Vice Presidency, making Brown the Vice President of EXT.
+By January 1996 the Department was upgraded to a Vice Presidency, making Brown the Vice President of EXT.
 In April of the same year, the UN liaison function was returned to EXT in the form of the United Nations Affairs Office (EXTUN).
 Functions otherwise remained constant in the new VP with the exception of the creation of a small grants program.
 Functions related to rights and contracts and regional operations support were added in 1998.